She knew that she was going to stick out like a sore thumb this time too.

 She felt oddly light, like she had been trying to push herself underwater only to feel the water buoying her upwards, not allowing her to drown.
 It felt like gravity wasn't enough to hold her in place, and everything else appeared blurred in contrast to the sharpness of the corner into which Sherlock had just turned and walked away.

 He was brilliant, to put it in the most simplest of ways.
 He was different.

 Molly only wondered if being exposed to uncharacteristic, eccentric brilliance was supposed to feel that way.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, eli_irisWrite a Review